Andhu/NodeServerStarter/README.md

 ## API Reference

-post an email and password in a json format. to the signup route.
+post an email and password in json format. to the signup route.

 sign in using those credentials..